kennysmithed/oels2020/index.md

 [The 2021-2022 version of the course](https://kennysmithed.github.io/oels2021/) is now available (in-progress as of mid-September 2021) and jsPsych 6.3 compatible versions of all experiments will appear there as the course unfolds; the materials will be complete by late November 2021.

-# The original 2020-2021 pages start here
+# The original 2020-2021 page starts here

 This is the webpage for the Honours/MSc Guided Research course Online Experiments for Language Scientists, running in academic year 2020/2021.
 I will add links to materials (readings, code) to this page; you will need to use Learn for electronic submission of your assessed work, to keep an eye on announcements, and participate in discussion boards.